 What is this service?

 This service provides information on how to search the marriage record indices and obtain copies of marriage certificates.
 The Clerk-Recorder office retains marriage records where the license was purchased in San Luis Obispo County.
 Marriage records are public records if a public marriage license was purchased, but not searchable on the Internet.
 Certified copies are available upon request.
-Anyone wishing to search the indices and view public marriage records must visit our San Luis Obispo or Atascadero office and sign in with department staff.
+Anyone wishing to search the indices and view public marriage records must visit our San Luis Obispo office and sign in with department staff.

 Who can use this service?